100 iconic moments from music history

 Compact discs enter music market

 Philips Records and Sony Music introduced compact discs to the world in 1982.
 The medium offered significantly more storage than other recording mediums.
-CDs would eventually become an extremely popular medium for music in the 1990s and 2000s.
+CDs eventually became an extremely popular medium for music in the 1990s and 2000s.

 Michael Jackson does the moonwalk

 The King of Pop performed the moonwalk for the first time in public in late March 1983, during a live recording of a TV concert special celebrating Motown.
-The legendary move would become Jackson's signature showstopper, according to Lauren Effron and Susan Walsh of ABC News.
+The legendary move became Jackson's signature showstopper, according to Lauren Effron and Susan Walsh of ABC News.

 "Girls Just Want to Have Fun" was Cyndi Lauper's breakthrough hit in 1983.
 The girl power anthem has been covered by at least 30 other artists in the past few decades.

-The singer gave one of her most memorable performances of all time, wearing a wedding dress and a belt with a "Boy Toy" buckle, when she sang "Like a Virgin" at the 1984 MTV Video Music Awards.
+Madonna gave one of her most memorable performances, wearing a wedding dress and a belt with a "Boy Toy" buckle, when she sang "Like a Virgin" at the 1984 MTV Video Music Awards.
 The song became the artist's first #1 hit single.

 Ronald Reagan references Bruce Springsteen in 1984 campaign

 In an effort to raise money and increase awareness for the famine in Ethiopia, musicians Bob Geldof and Midge Ure organized the Live Aid superconcert at Philadelphia's JFK Stadium and London's Wembley Stadium, and broadcast it via satellite around the world.
-The concert had performances from more than 75 stars, including Queen, Madonna, Mick Jagger, and Elton John, and it would be watched by more than a billion people in 110 countries, according to History.com.
-Telethons during the event would raise $127 million for famine relief.
+The concert had performances from more than 75 stars, including Paul McCartney, Queen, Madonna, Mick Jagger, Tina Turner, and Elton John, and it was watched by more than 1.9 billion people in 130 countries.
+It's estimated that the telethons during the event raised $150 million for famine relief.

 Prince tops the Filthy 15 list

-After Tipper Gore heard her adolescent daughter listening to "Darling Nikki," a provocative song by Prince, in 1985, she created the Parents Music Resource Center to lobby for censorship in the record industry.
+In 1985, after Tipper Gore heard her adolescent daughter listening to "Darling Nikki," a provocative song by Prince, she created the Parents Music Resource Center to lobby for censorship in the record industry.
 The PMRC developed its "Filthy 15" list of what it deemed were the most offensive songs of the time, featuring two of Prince's tracks.

 Aerosmith collaborates with Run-DMC